The-Rebeckoning/prog-notes/comm-line/commands.md

 	rm -d dirname
 	rmdir dirname

-To remove a nonempty directory, add the -r (recursive) option:
+To remove a nonempty directory, add the -r (recursive) option and the file option -f:

-	rm -r dirname
+	rm -rf dirname

 To remove a file: